KKlodawski/MediaDiaryMobileApp/README.md

-# Simple Mobile App that contains user's entries which are notes, image, and voice message.
+# Simple Mobile App that contains user's entries which are notes, image, voice message and geolocalization.

 ## Backend
 - Kotlin